mike-lischke/antlr4-c3/readme.md

     ]);

 ## Preferred Rules
-Another important field of the engine is `preferredRules`.
-This lets you specify the parser rules that are interesting for you and should include the rule indexes for the entitites we talked about in the code completion breakdown paragraph above.
+As mentioned already the `preferredRules` field is an essential part for getting more than just keywords.
+It lets you specify the parser rules that are interesting for you and should include the rule indexes for the entitites we talked about in the code completion breakdown paragraph above.
 Whenever the c3 engine hits a lexer token when collecting candidates from a specific ATN state it will check the call stack for it and, if that contains any of the preferred rules, will select that instead of the lexer token.
 This transformation ensures that the engine returns contextual informations which can actually be used to look up symbols.

 ## Constraining the Search Space
 Walking the ATN can at times be quite expensive, especially for complex grammars with many rules and perhaps (left) recursive expression rules.
 I have seen millions of visited ATN states for complex input, which will take very long to finish.
 In such cases it pays off to limit the engine to just a specific rule (and those called by it).
 For that there is an optional parser rule context parameter in the `collectCandidates()` method.
 If a context is given the engine will never look outside of this rule.
 It is necessary that the specified caret position lies within that rule (or any of those called by it) to properly finish the ATN walk.

-You can determine a parser rule context from your symbol table if that stores the context together with its symbols.
+You can determine a parser rule context from your symbol table if it stores the context together with its symbols.
 Another way would be to use the parse tree and do a search to find the most deeply nested context which contains the caret position.
 While it will make the c3 engine ultra fast when you pick the context that most closely covers the caret position it might have also a negative side effect: candidates located outside of this context (or those called by it) will not appear in the returned candidates list.
 So, this is a tradeoff between speed and precision here.
 You can select any parse rule context you wish between the top rule (or null) and the most deeply nested one. with increasing execution time (but more complete results) the higher in the stack your given rule is.

+In any case, when you want to limit the search space you have to parse your input first to get a parse tree.

 ## Selecting the Right Caret Position
 It might sound weird to talk about such a trivial thing like the caret position but there's one thing to consider, which makes this something you have to think about.
 The issue is the pure token index returned by the token stream and the visual appearance on screen.
 This image shows a typical scenario: